 In 1995, Virgile won a Gold Medal at the Festival Mondial du Cirque de Demain in Paris.
 He first performed his impressive act in the U.S. at the Big Apple Circus in 1996-97 and returned in 2000-01 for their farewell season.

 Virgile remained at the Big Apple Circus.
-He became a member of its resident company and has since performed there in a variety of acrobatic acts, including hand-to-hand balancing acts with Andrey Mantchev.
-At the same time, he became Assistant Performance Director, moving eventually to the position of Artistic Coordinator of the Circus in 2009.
+He became a member of its resident company and performed there in a diverse variety of acrobatic acts.
+During that time he became Assistant Performance Director, in 2009 the Artistic Coordinator, and moved up to the position of Assistant Artistic Director of the Big Apple Circus in 2014.

 In September 2017, Virgile was hired to coach the Handstand and Hand to Hand acts for the Cirque du Soleil show Crystal.